Hyperledger: A Dictionary Definition of Blockchain Collaboration Framework

 Step 1: Familiarize Yourself with Blockchain Basics

-- Distributed Ledger Technology (DLT): Understand how information is stored across a network of computers.
+- Distributed Ledger Technology (DLT): Understand storage across a network.

 Step 2: Explore Hyperledger Documentation